rackerlabs/docs-dxp-handbook/docs/pre-go-live/development-best-practices.rst

 your project:

-**Pick your coding methodology**: A coding methodology is a framework and set of processes that organizes the development process.
+**Pick your coding methodology**: A coding methodology is a framework and set of processes that organize the development process.
 These methodologies provide guidance about:

-* How requirements are gathered
+* How you gather requirements
-* How decisions are made
+* How you make decisions
 * How the cycles of software development flow into each other and influence your choice of branching strategy and team structure.

-While there are many development methodologies available, Agile, Lean, Waterfall, and Scrum are the most common methodologies IT organizations use to manage their projects.
+While many development methodologies are available, Agile, Lean, Waterfall, and Scrum are the most common methodologies IT organizations use to manage their projects.
 Keep in mind that every methodology has its pros and cons.
 A methodology that fits your project and available resources becomes a